 Twin Valley keeper Sam Molner, who only had to make two saves against the Eagles, had his second postseason shutout in as many games.
 His team was coming off of a 4-0 rout of Twinfield in the prelims.

 "I told my players at halftime that the longer we let Arlington hang around the more confident they will become.
-They’re a good team," stated the Twin Valley coach, whose team went to
+They’re a good team," stated the Twin Valley coach, whose team went to the break in a scoreless deadlock.

 The Eagles nearly took the lead early in the second half, when Austin Hawley’s corner feed was pushed just wide by Alex Trayah.
 John Esposito then curved a shot across the face of the goal and just outside the far post.
 Pickering’s direct kick over the Twin Valley wall sailed high.